isislab-unisa/sof/README.md

 -

-## Example client code
+## Example Java client code

-Here's a minimum example of defining a client application using the SCUD core:
+Here is a minimum example of defining a client application using the SCUD core.
+The program create new simulation job in SO mode, submit the job to the system and wait until the process are finished.

 ```java
 import javafx.application.Application;